hotredsam/Outfit-Maker/README.md

 How to use the app - To use the app you would 1 - create items - upload the images of the different clothes (Total 10 images), view items - this is a list of items uploaded, create outfits - you can also just match your outfits manually.
 View outfits - to save all outfits matched.
 As an addition if time permits, for the app we can create functionality to randomly select different outfits and color contract, on different matches.

 List the technologies - Express, node, react, Postgres SQL, trello, firebase, Figma and javascript, HTML and CSS.
+We used boostrap for look and feel.

+We used Firebase for deployment
+Multiple clothing links from H & M
+We installed boostrap for visualization
+We used video imagery listed as MP4 clothing file

 Outstanding bugs and/or unfinished functionality - Login and Create account functionality was not 100% completed.